 Andis Kaulins (2013) extends his view of various sites as star maps, to Gobekli hill as Cancer.
 But where is the Hydra head?
 Why are there two lion houses at the supposed Lynx tail?
 Why would Younger Dryas people model a village on a dark zodiac constellation?
 Kaulins believes an ancient survey committee travelled the world to imprint constellations by way of cup marks and enhancing incidental rock profiles; an archaeo astronomy conspiracy theory.

 Wayne Herschel (2013) extends his obsession with the Pleiades, and a supposedly habitable planet near its thin end, to Gobekli hill.
 The archaeo astronomy popular fringe likes codes, maps, time capsules and ‘alien origins’, as Hollywood movies oblige.
 But many of the sites where Herschel imagines Pleiades maps, express the full repertoire of subconscious structure, unknown to the builders (Furter 2016: including Far Eastern, European and Mayan sites).
-Pleiades is part of type 2 Taurus, which expresses just one of the sixteen types, always at a smaller scale than Herschel’s mega cluster proposals, and not deriving from the sky.
-‘Cluster’ is one of the attributes of type 2, and the sky happens to have a cluster in the appropriate place.
+Pleiades is part of type 2 Builder, which expresses just one of the sixteen types, always at a smaller scale than Herschel’s mega cluster proposals, and not deriving from the sky.
+‘Cluster’ is one of the attributes of type 2 Builder, and the sky happens to have a cluster in the appropriate place.
 But not all constellations happen to express archetypal attributes in the appropriate place.
 And Pleiades did not mark any seasonal point in Gobekli times.
 The cluster rose to mythical and ritual prominence from about BC 2300, when it hosted the spring equinox, and remained prominent through Age Aries, up to about BC 80, since it is nearly on the ecliptic, and cardinal (90 degrees) from Leo Regulus, Scorpius Antares, and Aquarius decan Piscis Austrinus.

 Popular assumptions in archaeo astronomy are more consistent than their supposed evidence is.
 Herschel, like many archaeo astronomy and science fiction authors, impose populist myths on the cultural record, and impose various conscious motives on artists and builders, particularly lesser known cultures.
 Real mythographers and artists express a deeper and more consistent level of archetype.
 Popular science deals in shallow, rationalised and politicised myth.
 Even the doyens of ethno astronomy, De Santillana and Von Deschend (1969), fell victim to the ‘scientific’ common sense paradigm of culture.
 Did Icelandic myth cycles arise from astronomy, degraded to legend?
 Or do myth, ritual, art and calendars express a common source of culture, each directly from archetype, with occasional references to one another?
 These cross-references are easily mistaken as deriving from one another, and thus they camouflage theirsource.